storey17/Project-1/README.md

 # Project-1

+A website meant for people trying to be more informed about this years elections but aren't sure where to start.
+A website that helps people be informed about current elections with a range of news sources and information about top candidates.

 USER STORY
 FOR someone who is interested in learning about the current primaries for the upcoming 2020 election